itk-robotics/Meditation/README.md

 ## Usage

 Use voice triggers to start the application.
-The robot will play a sound queue when it is ready.
+The robot will play a sound cue when it is ready.
 Touch Pepper's head sensor to begin.
 To pause or resume the guided meditation, touch Pepper's head again.